 TAKE CARE OF YOUR BED

-We never think about our bed as a proxy for the microorganisms, fungal spores, and skin cells that routinely collect there.
-Here are some things you should know.
+We never think about our bed as a proxy for the fungal spores, dust and skin cells that routinely collect there.

 2. BUY LOW-EMISSION FURNITURE